Responding to the individual and supporting what they can do

-Anchor are specialists in dementia care and recognise a person with dementia is, first and foremost, a person – unique and with a rich history of experiences, abilities, skills, knowledge, preferences, desires and personality.
+Anchor recognise a person with dementia is, first and foremost, a person – unique and with a rich history of experiences, abilities, skills, knowledge, preferences, desires and personality.

 The term “dementia” is used to describe the symptoms that occur when the brain is affected by specific diseases and conditions.
 Symptoms include loss of memory, confusion, problems with speech and understanding and differ from person to person.
 Find out more about dementia and how to support a loved one with dementia.

-All of Anchor’s residential care homes have a dedicated dementia specialist and carers specially trained to provide tailored dementia care that enhances quality of life.
+All of Anchor’s residential care homes have access to a team of dementia specialists and carers are trained to provide tailored dementia care that enhances the quality of life.